opensearch-project/documentation-website/_search-plugins/search-pipelines/search-processors.md

 ## Search request processors

-A search request processor takes a search request (the query and the metadata passed in the request) and performs an operation on the search request before submitting the search request to the index.
+A search request processor intercepts a search request (the query and the metadata passed in the request), performs an operation with or on the search request, and submits the search request to the index.

 The following table lists all supported search request processors.